 “All this while no supply was heard of, neither knew they when they might expect any.
 So they began to think how they might raise as much corn as they could, and obtain a better crop than they had done, that they might not still thus languish in misery.
 At length, after much debate of things, the Governor (with the advice of the chiefest amongst them) gave way that they should set corn every man for his own particular, and in that regard trust to themselves; in all other thing to go on in the general way as before.
 And so assigned to every family a parcel of land, according to the proportion of their number, for that end, only for present use (but made no division for inheritance) and ranged all boys and youth under some family.
 This had very good success, for it made all hands very industrious, so as much more corn was planted than otherwise would have been by any means the Governor or any other could use, and saved him a great deal of trouble, and gave far better content.
 The women now went willingly into the field, and took their little ones with them to set corn; which before would allege weakness and inability; whom to have compelled would have been thought great tyranny and oppression.”

 It is interesting that the problem of “welfarism” was as great in the beginning of our country as it is today.
 A little incentive goes a long way.
 Bradford quickly remedied that problem.
 Unfortunately, I do not see our political leaders solving our situation today.

 As a result of those changes, the Pilgrims went from hunger and famine in 1621 and 1622 to widespread abundance within a few short years.
 The only difference was a simple change in policy that increased incentives to work and not be slothful.
 Incentives mattered in history and continue to matter today.

-Kevin Price is Publisher and Editor in Chief of US Daily Review, Host of the Price of Business Show on Bloomberg’s Home in Houston, and is a syndicated columnist.
-His articles appear in many major media, including the Huffington Post.
+Kevin Price is Publisher and Editor in Chief of US Daily Review, Host of the nationally syndicated Price of Business show and is a syndicated columnist.